DemetriadS/Algorithms-exercises/solutions/sliding-window.md

 5. Complexity analysis
    - To create each sliding window, we take a slice of k elements from the array.
 This slicing takes time proportional to the size of the slice, which is k.
    - We repeat this for every starting position in the array, so if the array has n elements this step might take some time.
+The time complexity si O(n \* K), because we are iterating over the entire array of length n and also we are using slice and creating new arrays of size k.
+   - The space complexity is also O( n \* k), because of the three operations we are using.

 # Final TypeScript solution code